jomhoff/jomhoff/README.md

 Howdy folks, I’m @jomhoff!

 I am a Ph.D.
 Candidate in the Richard Gilder Graduate School at the Americna Museum of Natural History.
 My research is focused on the interplay of speciation genomics and biogeography.
-Currently, I am investigating the dynamics these processes on a macroevolutionary scale with _Plestiodon_ skinks.
+Currently, I am investigating the dynamics of these processes on a macroevolutionary scale with _Plestiodon_ skinks.

 Beyond speciation and biogeography, I am interested in conservation genomics as well as ecology.